maria-reynoso/demo-version-checker/README.md

 make version-checker
 ```

-2. Import version checker dashboard into Grafana
+2. Import the version-checker dashboard into Grafana to visualize add-on versions.

 3. Visualize addons versions using Grafana dashboard

 4. Add a step in the CI/CD pipeline to query version-checker metrics and validate add-on versions

-5. Validate versions are up to date applying any (or both) of the following
+5. Validate versions are up to date applying any (or both) of the following:
-    - Create a policy enforcement that only allows up to 2 minor or patch versions
+    - Create a policy enforcement that only allows up to 2 minor or patch versions behind the latest.
-    - Create script to validate during deployment pipeline
+    - Create script to validate add-on versions during deployment pipeline.
 6. If any add-on is not using the latest version, apply any of the following:
     - The CI/CD pipeline fails with an error message
-    - Audit logs warning addons are out of date (using gatekeeper)
+    - Generate audit logs warning that add-ons are out of date (using Gatekeeper)